 He loves skiing, hiking, paragliding and traveling and – of course – meeting and interacting with people from different cultures.

-MAJ Clark is a US ARMY Infantry Officer.
+LTC Clark is a US ARMY Infantry Officer.
 He has served several combat tours in Iraq and Afghanistan and has a Masters in Military Science from the Army Command and General Staff College.
 His recent assignments include tours as the OPFOR BN Executive Officer and as an Observer Controller at Joint Multinational Training Center - Hohenfels, Germany.
 He came to us following his assignment as a G-3,5,7 Fellow for International Security Studies at the George C. Marshall Center.
-He is married to Amanda Clark and four children with two on the way.
+He is married to Amanda Clark and six children.

 Elena has been supporting PfPC for several years.
 In her role as a PfPC Operations Specialist, she works closely with the program managers, providing operations and administrative support to the whole Consortium team.
 Elena is a fluent Russian speaker.
 She is a true nature lover and life enjoyer.